 What do teachers need to know about students who are learning to speak English?

-Page 1: English Language Learners
+Page 1: English Learners

-Although as a group, English language learners attending schools in the United States speak more than 400 languages, the majority of them, some eighty-five percent, are native Spanish speakers.
+Although as a group, English learners attending schools in the United States speak more than 400 languages, the majority of them, some eighty-five percent, are native Spanish speakers.
 In fact, just five languages—Spanish, Vietnamese, Hmong, Chinese, and Korean—account for ninety-five percent of the language variance.
-Because the number of ELLs continues to increase in schools across the country, it is likely that every teacher at one time or another will work with them.
+Because the number of ELs continues to increase in schools across the country, it is likely that every teacher at one time or another will work with them.

 Research Shows